Skip to Content

 Final Thoughts

-A few factors affect how quickly your pine tree grows, although the most important factor is the environment you plant it in.
+A few factors affect how quickly your pine tree grows, with the most important factor being the environment in which you plant it.
 Although different types of pine trees respond to natural conditions differently, the best conditions for most pine trees are dry soils with lots of sunlight access and rainfall.

 All of these traits make fast-growing pine trees some of the best candidates for tree privacy.